mikrobe/trainingbot/README.md

 ## Machine Learning
 The athlete follows the prescribed workout.
 The bot will adapt the workout plan by using a machine learning (ml) algorithm to predict over/under/normal training.
 The ml is using a training set of over/under/normal training sessions.
+What ML will give us is:
+* How do I predict if an athlete will be over-trained/under-trained so we can adjust his training plan accordingly and notifies him?
+* How training bot learns to distinguish between an over-trained/under-trained/normal athlete?

 For supervised hypothesis, training set are carefully created by a specialized data scientist who knows the best metrics to use.
 Metrics are based in raw strava data that you can find in the above section and listed below.
 Here are the attributes ml will use to train:
 ### Single Workout Metrics: